CSE 200, Computability and Complexity, Winter 2020

 for homework submission.
 Use the following code to register: M676D4.

 Computational Complexity: A Modern Approach, Sanjeev Arora and Boaz Barak, 1st edition, 2009.

 - Models of computation: Turing Machines and variants, RAM model, Boolean circuits.
 Simulating one machine model with another.
 The Church-Turing thesis and versions for efficient computation (Chapters 1, 3, and 6)

 - Universal machines and diagonalization: Undecidability.
 Recursive enumerability.
 The Halting Problem.
 Time and Space Hierarchy Theorems.
 Reductions.
 (Chapter 3).

 - NP-completeness and the P vs NP question.
 Consequences of P = NP.
 The polynomial-time hierarchy.
 (Chapters 2 and 5)

 - Time permitting: Interactive proofs (Chapter 8), Quantum computation (Chapter 10)

 4 homework sets and a final project, each worth 20%.
 Each homework can be done individually or in pairs, and should be submitted within two weeks.
 Tentative due dates:

 - Homework 1 is available.
 It is due by Monday, January 27.

-- Homework 2 will be available by Monday, January 27.
+- Homework 2 is available.
 It is due by Monday, February 10.